-The oil in water analysers, from Advanced Sensors, provide a highly accurate and reliable solution.
+The oil in water analysers, from INOV8 Systems, provide a highly accurate and reliable solution.
 With automatic ultrasonic cleaning, these analysers stay clean regardless of how oily the water becomes and are not impacted by the presence of particles in the water.

 Exhaust Gas Cleaning